cloudcreativity/ddd-modules/docs/guide/infrastructure/queues.md

 }
 ```

-For this to work, you must provide a closure that creates a queue instance when creating the command bus.
+For this to work, you must inject a factory closure into the command bus that creates a queue instance.
 For example:

 ```php
 namespace App\Modules\EventManagement\BoundedContext\Application;